luispuerto/MarkdownPreview/docs/src/markdown/usage.md

 1. Enable the `enable_autoreload` setting in `MarkdownPreview.sublime-settings`.
     ```js
         /*
             Enable auto-reloaded on save.
-Will not work if GitHub parser GitLab parser is used without oauth key specified.
+Will not work if GitHub parser or GitLab parser is used without oauth key specified.
         */
         "enable_autoreload": true,
     ```